-Immediately we must note that this stimulant is for advanced, experienced, and more aggressive users.
+Immediately we must note that this stimulant is for advanced and experienced users who know their stimulant tolerance well.
 If you need tons of proven long-term human safety research before using a new ingredient, this is not for you.

 The second common denominator between these three stimulants (DMAA, DMHA, and AMP Citrate) is the addition of a methyl group on the alpha carbon.
-This addition has three primary effects which are responsible for how the compound will behave within the body.
+Pictured above, PEA (β-Phenylethylamine) does not have such components, and is very quickly metabolized, making it less useful for workout purposes.
+This methyl group addition has three primary effects which are responsible for how the compound will behave within the body.
 They are:

 The methyl group acts to limit the effect of monoamine oxidase (MAO), which are a family of enzymes that break down monoamines.
 By interfering with MAO’s ability to breakdown the monoamines, the half life of DMHA should be of decent length, however we have no specific evidence pertaining to this compound.